-At the Division of Adult Physical Medicine and Rehabilitation at Tufts Medical Center, we treat everyone from teenagers to older adults who are in pain or who are experiencing restricted mobility, communications deficits or other impairments caused by a physical condition.
+At the Division of Adult Physical Medicine and Rehabilitation at Tufts Medical Center in Boston, we treat everyone from teenagers to older adults who are in pain or who are experiencing restricted mobility, communications deficits or other impairments caused by a physical condition.
 Our doctors of Physical Medicine and Rehabilitation, also known as physiatrists, treat you with alternatives to traditional, “open” surgery, sparing you the potential risks and pain that can accompany these surgical procedures.

 If you or a family member is disabled by a stroke, spinal cord injury or a neurologic disorder, such as multiple sclerosis, cerebral palsy or Parkinson’s disease, our physiatrists can help because our specialty is caring for people with disabilities.
 We also treat common but debilitating problems such as chronic back pain, joint pain and carpal tunnel syndrome.

 Our expertise, however, covers much more than your physical health.
 We treat your physical conditions and disabilities in the context of the other important areas of your life, taking into consideration your social, vocational and emotional well-being.
 No matter what problem you are experiencing, our singular focus is to minimize or eliminate your pain and get you back to enjoying the most rewarding and comfortable life possible.

 Our expert physiatrists and the role they play

 We collaborate with the other specialists on your care team, such as orthopaedic surgeons, neurosurgeons, neurologists and plastic surgeons, and clinicians such as physical therapists, occupational therapists and speech therapists.
 The role we play in your care, however, differs from those of other specialists.
 We are there to guide you through every step of your rehabilitation, monitor your progress closely and adjust your treatment plan along the way to help you gain the maximum benefits from your therapy.